trinodb/trino/docs/src/main/sphinx/admin/properties.rst

 ^^^^^^^^^^^^

-The properties of type ``duration`` support values describing an amount of time, using the syntax of a non-negative number followed by a time unit.
+The properties of type ``duration`` support values describing an amount of time, using the syntax of a non-negative integer followed by a time unit.
 For example, the value ``7m`` describes seven minutes.

 The ``duration`` type supports the following units: